Efficient, Safe, and Patient-Centered Care

 Coordinating care improves health outcomes while controlling costs1

-This indicator tracks the percent of patients whose doctors' office helps coordinate care with other providers and services.
-Moving the system toward integrated and coordinated care allows patients to receive care in the most appropriate setting, reduces duplication, and enhances quality.2
+This indicator tracks the percentage of adult patients whose doctors’ office helps coordinate outpatient care with other providers and services.

-Learn More » about Increasing Coordinated Outpatient Care – Adults
+Learn More » about Increasing Coordinated Outpatient Care

 The nation spends billions annually on preventable hospitalizations1